freebasic/fbfrog/readme.txt

   piece of code, from what the parser saw to the main location where it all came from.

+- report "(N declarations and M errors)" for each emitted file
+- astMakeProcsDefaultToCdecl() should be unnecessary, it should be done by the C parser already
 - Consider adding symbol tables separate from the AST, so e.g. all UDT dtypes would reference the same subtype symbol instead of allocating an id everytime.
     - define/const/proc/var ids aren't re-used much, but type ids are.
 Perhaps